The Pasadena CA Chapter

-The Weston A. Price Foundation has chapters throughout the world and is dedicated to restoring nutrient-dense foods to the human diet through education, research, and activism.
-It supports a number of movements that contribute to this objective, including: accurate nutrition instruction, organic and biodynamic farming, pasture-feeding of livestock, community-supported farms, honest and informative labeling, and prepared parenting and nurturing therapies.
+The Foundation supports a number of movements that contribute to this objective, including: accurate nutrition instruction, organic and biodynamic farming, pasture-feeding of livestock, community-supported farms, honest and informative labeling, and prepared parenting and nurturing therapies.
 Specific goals include the establishment of universal access to clean, certified raw milk and a ban on the use of soy formula for infants.

 Current Chapter Leadership